14 Steps To Increase Website Conversion Rates

 This way of communication with website visitors has many advantages.
 An online consultant of an e-commerce website directly interacts with customers in real-time, removing the barrier of face-to-face communication.
 But there is a pitfall here.
 If you cannot ensure that online chat works smoothly, you’d better not add it.
 Questions left unanswered will do more harm to the site than the lack of online consulting.

 This is a complex but crucial task.
-Within a short time, you have to build a high level of trust in a website.
+Websites must quickly gain confidence.
 For example, show users that you are certified, include references to partners or suppliers confirming business reputation, provide contact information and store address, and be sure to offer different payment methods, including cash on delivery.

 This isn’t a recommendation but already a life-critical requirement.
 Take a look at market leaders, for instance, Amazon.
 Why do they sell so actively, and the sellers’ conversion skyrockets?
 It seems like no one will buy anything without studying the product beforehand.